-Best Yoga and Wellness Retreats in Costa Rica for 2026
+Best Yoga Retreats in Costa Rica for 2026

 Costa Rica has earned its reputation as one of the world’s premier wellness destinations through a compelling combination of year-round warm weather, extraordinary biodiversity, established yoga infrastructure, and that characteristic “pura vida” lifestyle that embodies wellness principles naturally rather than as imported concept.